maiertech/website/apps/website/src/lib/content/posts/invisible-spaces-in-tweets/index.md

 <script>
     import { Tweet } from 'sveltekit-embed';
     import CopyButton from './copy-button.svelte';
+    import Highlight from 'svelte-highlight';
+    import { javascript } from 'svelte-highlight/languages';
 </script>

 When scrolling through Svelte tweets in my Twitter timeline, occasionally, I see tweets about the [Svelte template syntax](https://svelte.dev/docs#template-syntax-const) which contain strings like @const (referring to the [`{@const ...}` tag](https://svelte.dev/docs#template-syntax-const)) or #if (referring to an [`{#if ...}` block](https://svelte.dev/docs#template-syntax-const)).